 We follow the Mainstream Core Standards developed by Kent County to ensure that our teaching conforms to best practice: http://www.kelsi.org.uk/special-education-needs/special-educational-needs/the-mainstream-core-standards

-As and where necessary, if an area of the school is identified as in need of improvement, this is met either through building improvements and maintenance; or by staff training.
+As and where necessary, if an area of the school is identified as in need of improvement, it will be the school’s best endeavour to improve this either through building and maintenance improvements; or by staff training.
+This will be outlined in our Accessibility Policy Action Plan.

 As part of our budget we receive ‘notional SEN funding’.
 This funding is used to ensure that the quality of teaching is good in the school.
 It is also used to provide additional and different provision for pupils requiring SEN support.
 The amount of support required for each pupil to make good progress will be different in each case and designed to meet the child’s needs.
 In very few cases a very high level of resource is required.
 The funding arrangements require schools to provide up to £6,000 per year of resource for pupils with high needs.
 If resources go above £6,000, the school can apply for High Needs Funding from the LA to ensure that the child’s needs are met.